edwinkys/flask-api-boilerplate/readme.md

 Note: Using a virtual environment is recommended.

-To get started, clone this repository and install the dependencies using the following commands:
+To get started, use this repository as a template and install the dependencies using the following commands:

 ```bash
 pip install -r requirements.txt